SELF-Technology/self-chain-public/docs/index.md

 ## 🌍 The Open Source Revolution

-**SELF Chain is proudly 100% open source** - because we believe that technology this important shouldn't be controlled by any single entity.
+**SELF Chain's core protocol is open source** - because we believe that the fundamental infrastructure of digital freedom must be transparent and auditable.
 As everyone should own and control their own data, we believe that everyone should be able to help construct and verify the chain.

-### Why Open Source Matters
+### Our Open Source Approach

-- **Transparency**: Every line of code is auditable by the community
+- **Core Protocol**: The blockchain, consensus, networking, and cryptography are fully open
+- **Security Balance**: Following best practices like Signal, some security parameters remain private
 - **Collaboration**: Developers worldwide contribute to make SELF better
-- **Security**: More eyes on the code means stronger security
+- **Community Audit**: The essential infrastructure is transparent and verifiable
-- **No Lock-in**: Fork it, modify it, make it yours - true freedom
+- **No Lock-in**: Fork the protocol, modify it, make it yours - true freedom
-- **Community Ownership**: This isn't our chain, it's everyone's chain

 ### 🛠️ Get Involved